Sketchplanations

 Lake-effect snow

-Nature’s greatest snow machine, where crazy amounts of snow can fall in huge snowstorms on the downwind — leeward — side of a lake.
-Where the effect is pronounced, such as on the East of some of the Great Lakes in the US, it can generate regions known as snow belts because of the amount of snow they receive.
+Lake Effect Snow is a phenomenon where crazy amounts of snow can fall in massive storms on a lake’s downwind—leeward—side.
+Where the effect is pronounced, to the east of some of the Great Lakes in the U.S. (think Buffalo), it’s responsible for the regions known as the snow belt.

-It works kind of like this: cold air blows over a lake.
-As the cold air passes over the warmer lake it picks up water vapour from the lake and it warms.
-This causes it to rise and in turn cool, such that when it reaches the downwind side of the lake it is now a lot of cold moist air which can cause some incredible snowstorms, like 2–3 inches of snow per hour.
-Satellite pictures like these show it in action pretty clearly.
+It works like this: Cold air blows over a lake.
+As the cold air passes over the warmer lake, it picks up water vapor from the water, which warms the air.
+This causes the air to rise and, in turn, cool, such that when it reaches the downwind side of the lake, it has become cold and moist.
+This simple change can lead to some incredible snowstorms dumping 2 to 3 inches of snow per hour.
+Satellite pictures show it in action pretty clearly.

-If the land rises after the lake, the air can cool faster and increase the effect — and also cause a rain shadow — and if there’s a whole lot of convection and the air is rising fast, you can get what’s called thundersnow — a thunderstorm in a snowstorm.
-I know.
+If there is a rise in land elevation along the path of the cold air, the air can cool faster and increase the effect — and also cause a rain shadow.
+And if there’s a lot of convection and the air rises quickly, you can even get what’s called thundersnow—a thunderstorm in a snowstorm.

 Stay warm out there.